 Because the EAA is an EU Directive and not a national law, we can’t say for certain how TTS tools will impact compliance.
 But we know they remove barriers to digital services in a variety of ways, so they’re likely to help, however the new legislative environment develops.

 ReadSpeaker’s webReader is a comprehensive tool for online content interaction, with a variety of features designed to simplify digital experiences for all.
 An industry-leading TTS engine allows users to listen to text in more than 50 languages, with a choice of over 200 high-quality voices.
 The overlay highlights text as you listen, so it’s easy for struggling readers and second-language learners to follow along.

 Users can also enlarge text with the click of a mouse, or enter plain-text mode to limit distractions.
 A page mask feature highlights text as you read, helping readers focus.
 And a pop-up menu allows users to translate selections or get definitions without opening a new tab.
 The user interface is operable by keyboard alone, in compliance with WCAG 2.1 success criterion 2.1.1.
 By adding webReader to your website or app, you give all users the ability to personalize their experience, breaking down accessibility barriers and creating better experiences for all.

 We can’t predict exactly what the European Accessibility Act will require of business owners just yet, and there will probably be subtle variations from one nation to the next.
-But wherever you operate, ReadSpeaker’s TTS tools can help make your content more accessible, which is rowing in the same direction as the EU Accessibility Act.
+But wherever you operate, ReadSpeaker’s TTS tools can help make your text content more accessible.